saucelabs/sauce-docs/docs/api-testing/how-to-guides/create-dynamic-dates.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 Have you ever needed to pass a future date as part of the request inside of a test?
-Perhaps as a check-in or check-out date?
-You could enter it as static value, but that means you would have to periodically update the date as time went on.
+Maybe as a check-in or check-out date?
+You could enter it as static value, but that means you would have to periodically update the date as time goes on.

 Creating a dynamic date is a simple solution for this sort of situation.